PreciousChicken/blog/content/posts/openzeppelin-erc20-using-ethers-truffle-and-react.md

 Although it is possible to roll your own ERC20 by implementing the interface provided in the standard, it makes sense to use one that has been created and thoroughly tested by a specialised third party, in this case [OpenZeppelin](https://openzeppelin.com).

-## Configuration control

-Due to the variety of moving parts there's quite a lot of configuration control that needs to go up front.
-Your mileage may vary if you are using different versions - in fact expect it not to work at all, there appear to be lots of breaking changes in the Ethereum world.
-So components used: node v14.4.0, truffle v5.1.30, ganache v.2.4.0, metamask v7.7.9, openzeppelin/contracts v3.1.0, ethers v5.0.3, create-react-app v3.4.1, solidity v0.6.2 and my OS is Ubuntu 20.04 LTS ([Regolith](https://regolith-linux.org) flavour).

 ## Prerequisites